 An iconic roadside stop just outside of Amarillo, Texas, Cadillac Ranch is worth the stop.
-More or less a car Stonehenge (if you’re interested in reading about the real Stonehenge, you can check that out here Stonehenge: Not Just a Pile of Rocks. 🤪).
-It’s located in a large, flat, cow pasture, and you can see the “ranch” from the interstate.
-However, the cars are actually located quite a ways into the field and appear rather small from the interstate.
-Officially located at 13651 I-40 Frontage Rd, Amarillo, TX, it could be easily missed if you weren’t paying attention and especially if you didn’t know it was there.
+More or less a car Stonehenge (Stonehenge: Not Just a Pile of Rocks.), it’s located in a large, flat, cow pasture, and can be seen from the interstate.
+However, the cars are actually located quite a ways into the field and appear rather small from I-40.
+Officially located at 13651 I-40 Frontage Rd, Amarillo, TX, it could be easily missed if you weren’t paying attention, and especially if you didn’t know it was there.
 It’s hours are listed as simply “daylight hours“.

-The “ranch” is the creation of Chip Lord, Hudson Marquez, and Doug Michels, who were all part of an art group called Ant Farm.
+The ranch is the creation of Chip Lord, Hudson Marquez, and Doug Michels, who were all part of an art group called Ant Farm.
 It was created in 1974 and consists of 10 Cadillacs (all made between 1949 and 1963) buried nose-first deep into the ground.
 If you’ve ever watched the children’s movie Cars, or ridden the Cars ride at Disneyland California Adventure, you’ve seen an artist’s rendition of these very Caddies.
-They routinely make the list of America’s most famous roadside attractions and have been painted over so many times that there is probably a 10-inch-thick coat of paint over every car.

-The cars were originally located somewhere else, in a wheat field, but quietly moved in 1997 to their present location.
-This was due to Amarillo growing and requiring more space, so they thought best to move it outside city limits.
+The cars were originally located elsewhere, in a wheat field, but were quietly moved in 1997 to their current location.
+The city of Amarillo was growing and requiring more space, so it was thought best to move the cars outside of city limits.
 Both the original site and the new site were owned by local millionaire, Stanley Marsh III, who funded the project.

-While the cars have their almost footlong coating of paint, they are still routinely repainted to give passing motorists a clean canvas or to represent a special event (painted black when Doug Michels passed, painted in rainbow colors to commemorate gay pride day, and painted black again in June 2020 with the words “Black Lives Matter”).
+They routinely make the list of many “America’s most famous roadside attractions” and have been painted over so many times that there is probably a 10-inch-thick coat of paint on every car.
+However, they are routinely repainted to give passing motorists a clean canvas or to represent a special event, like when they were painted black when Doug Michels passed, painted in rainbow colors to commemorate gay pride day, and painted black again in June 2020 with the words “Black Lives Matter”.
 They were once painted their original colors by the motel chain Hampton Inn, for a public Route 66 landmark restoration project, but the cars didn’t last even 24 hours before being branded with graffiti once again.